 Many of the Oakmont homes were built during the 1930s through the 1960s.
 In the 1980s, Glendale executives found a need for larger and newer homes and the most recent tract of homes was constructed.
 Many of these homes were built on smaller lots, but most offer an idyllic canyon setting while others feature city lights views.

 In 1950, H.R.
-Minkoff purchased the 138 acres that was later known as Oakmont Woods.
+Minkoff purchased the 138 acres that were later known as Oakmont Woods.
 The grand opening of the first phase of 35 homes was in 1951.
 The community was first advertised as having a “rural atmosphere, and conveniently distant from the downtown business district of Glendale.”
 Streets in the development were named after Minkoff’s four daughters: Eilinita Avenue for Eileen, Dolorita Avenue for Dolores, Camann Street for Camille, and Shirley Jean Street for Shirley Jean.
 Emanuel Drive was named after Minkoff’s business partner.
 The property developer gave each of his daughters a new home as a wedding present.
 Phyllis Harb recently had the privilege of selling the developer’s personal residence located at 1127 Eilinita Avenue.

 Rancho San Rafael